 Many women facing the diagnosis of breast cancer were denied the opportunity to choose their treatment course with the full knowledge of the possible side effect of permanent hair loss.
 This is the crux of this emerging litigation.
 If oncologists and patients had received warnings about the potential for permanent hair loss, then Taxotere may not have been the chemotherapy chosen for the treatment of their particular breast cancer.
 Many women who have survived breast cancer but are marked by permanent hair loss have joined a group called "Taxotears."
 You can read about the women survivors at aheadofourtime.org.

-Taxotere Litigation in Tampa
+Taxotere Litigation with a Tampa Taxotere Lawyer

 Schedule a Free Consultation About Your Taxotere Lawsuit

-If you developed permanent hair loss after having chemotherapy with Taxotere and you wish to discuss whether you may have a legal claim, please call Alley, Clark & Greiwe at 813-222-0977, contact us online for a free consultation with a Taxotere lawsuit attorney at our Tampa office.
+If you developed permanent hair loss after having chemotherapy with Taxotere and you wish to discuss whether you may have a legal claim, please call Alley, Clark & Greiwe at 813-222-0977, contact us online for a free consultation with a Taxotere lawyer at our Tampa office.
 If we accept your case, there is no fee unless we make a recovery for you.